anandwana001/android-interview/README.md

   - What is `CompositionLocal`?
 - Custom views in compose
 - Canvas in Compose
+- What are the benefits of Jetpack Compose?
 -

 ## Thread
  - Different types of threads?
  - Difference between different types of thread?
  - Thread <-> Handler <-> looper
  - UI vs Background Thread
+ - How do you know when some process if blocking a UI thread?
  -

 ## Architecture
  - What are SOLID principles?
  - What is MVVM?
  - Brief about Android Architecture.
+ - MVP vs MVVM?
+ - Is there any issue in the Presenter in the MVP?
  -

 ## System Design
  - Design Image Loading Library